Xilin Jiang (江熹霖)

 - Translational research: We are collaborating with the NHS to develop tools and resources for computing risk scores using polygenic models, protein/metabolite levels, and e-health records.
 We work closely with clinical teams to investigate potential applications including clinical trials, treatment response prediction, and risk stratification.

-My research is funded by a Wellcome Early-Career award (PI).
+My research is funded by a Wellcome Early-Career award.
 I have a primary affiliation at Cambridge University and a secondary affiliation at Harvard School of Public Health.
-My research program is sponsored by Professor Mike Inouye and Professor John Danesh at Cambridge University, and Professor Alkes Price at Harvard School of Pulic health.
+I have close collaboration with Professor Alkes Price at Harvard School of Pulic health, Professor Mike Inouye, and Professor John Danesh at University of Cambridge.
 Previously I held a one-year transition British Heart Foundation career development fellowship (2022-2023).
 I got my DPhil in Genomic Medicine and Statistics from Oxford University, funded by a Rhodes Scholarship and a Wellcome Trust studentship.
 I received a BSc from Fudan University with an overall top GPA.
 I have experience in other computational biology topics, including infectious diseases (as a consultant to the Gates Foundation and China CDC on COVID response) and computational neuroscience (as an undergraduate researcher with Professor Thomas Yeo and Professor David Heeger).

 During my PhD study, I enjoyed Oxford life through many (perhaps too many) events.
 I delivered the scholar address (name for a student speech delivered at the scholarship graduating ceremony) for the Rhodes scholar class of 2017; I organised two Rhodes China Trips; I kept supporting Rhodes Scholarship for China through multiple types of (volunteering) services.

 I raced middle distance for my undergraduate college and tried triathlons at Oxford.
 I occasionally race local runs from 5k up to marathon to maintain fitness.
-Beside all this, I am an avid cook and enjoy sharing a table of good food (sometimes with a glass of wine) with family and friends.
+Besides all this, I am an avid cook and was an apprentice under a chef specialised in Huai-Yang (淮扬菜) cuisine.

 news